paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 - Implemented autonomy level adjustments for agent behavior

 ## Current Focus
+- Rapidly integrating the backend with the frontend for a working MVP demo (Urgent)
+- Implementing additional views (monetization, SEO, etc.) in the interface left pane
+- Providing user-friendly visualizations of agent progress and ideas
+- Ensuring the consulting agent can provide progress updates and explain strategies
 - Enhancing the collaborative agent workflow
 - Improving the integration of O1 model as the main reasoning/brain
 - Developing progress visualization components for the frontend